|

 - Michigan Maple Syrup Association.

-Resources for the commercial sugarbush manager and the hobbyist, as well as kids' activities and other materials.
-Includes the Algonquian Indian Legend on discovering maple syrup.
+Comprehensive resources for the commercial sugarbush manager and the hobbyist, as well as history, kids' activities, and other materials.

 For a list of State Trees and Flowers of the United States, visit the United States National Arboretum page.